Main page content

 l) external relations, communications, or public affairs staff.

 5.3 The IOC is responsible for reviewing and approving all University-sponsored travel to areas of High Risk.
 This includes travel to locations where:

 a) the U.S. State Department has issued a Travel Advisory Level 4: Do Not Travel or Level 3: Reconsider Travel (note: this includes “Do Not Travel” and “Reconsider Travel” advisories for sub-regions within a country, regardless of a country’s overall rating; e.g., states in Mexico); or

-b) the Centers for Disease Control and Prevention (CDC) has issued a Travel Health Notice Warning Level 3: Avoid Nonessential Travel; or
+b) the Centers for Disease Control and Prevention (CDC) has issued its highest Travel Health Notice Level advising against travel; or

 i. countries with emerging medical, security, or natural disaster risks that have not yet been elevated to the prescribed High Risk levels from the U.S. State Department or CDC.

-ii. any region with a high or extreme medical or security risk rating from a contracted emergency assistance provider.
+ii. any region with a high, extreme, or critical medical or security risk rating from a contracted emergency assistance provider.